The Vicious Circle

 In other words, the intergenerational disability link is stronger in more peripheral localities and attenuates as localities become more central.
 This is consistent with a resources-moderation mechanism: central localities have better access to early intervention services, rehabilitation programmes, and social support networks that can partially decouple child from adult disability outcomes.
 In the periphery, these buffering mechanisms are weaker, allowing the disability cycle to transmit more fully across generations.

-3.3 Statistical Comparison: High-Risk vs Rest (Welch’s T-test)
+3.3 Statistical Comparison: Double-Burden vs Rest (Welch’s T-test)

 32

-localities (11.5%) where both adult and child disability rates exceed the 75th percentile — potential intergenerational disability traps
+localities (11.5%) where both adult and child disability rates exceed the 75th percentile — potential intergenerational disability traps, we called these localities Double-Burden localities

-Mean values compared between the 32 High-Risk localities and the remaining 246.
+Mean values compared between the 32 Double-Burden localities and the remaining 246.
 Only indicators with p < 0.05 are statistically significant.

 Socio-Economic Score